mion/hare/readme.md

-# Goal
+# Hare

-The goal of this project is creating a simple simulation of a world.
+Hare is a fully integrated development environment.

-Its inhabitants are creatures that they behave in human-like ways.
+It merges the concept of a programming language & tools, interpreter, IDE, Git, Agile, DevOps and databases.